 In the event a Lifetime Donor Director dies in office or resigns or is removed due to the inability or failure to carry out his or her duties, the spouse of such Lifetime Donor Director, if the spouse is an active Member of the Society, shall be appointed to fill remaining term of the deceased Individual Donor Director.
 The children of a Lifetime Donor Director are not entitled to be appointed to fill the vacancy of their parent’s Lifetime Donor Director.

-Transfer of Foundation Directorship
+Vacancy of Foundation Donor Director

-For the Foundation Directorship, in the case the current Director passes away or is unable to fulfill his/her duties, the Foundation can designate any desired individual who satisfies the HSNC membership eligibility requirement (Article 2.1) to serve as the new Foundation Director.
+For the Foundation Directorship, in the case the current Director passes away or is unable to fulfill his/her duties, the Foundation Donor for which such deceased Foundation Donor Director was qualified to be appointed can designate any active voting Member of the Society (see Article 2.1) to be appointed to fill the vacancy of the deceased Foundation Donor Director.

 4.2.8.
 Individual Donor Director Nomination, Appointment.